Company Reg. No. 23002/059/060

 Everest Three Passes Trek Difficulty Guide: Renjo La, Cho La, and Kongma La

 Over 18 to 20 days, trekkers navigate glaciers, steep valleys, alpine lakes, and dramatic Himalayan vistas.
-The trek is less crowded than popular trails, offering solitude, natural beauty, and a profound sense of accomplishment.
+The trek is less crowded than popular trails, offering solitude, natural beauty, and a strong sense of accomplishment.
 Understanding the difficulty, terrain, altitude risks, and preparation strategies is essential for safety and success.

-Start your adventure safely with an expert guided Three Passes Trek.
+Start your adventure safely with an expert-guided Three Passes Trek.

 What Is the Everest Three Passes Trek?